FierceEagle/fierceeagle.github.io/index.md

 ### Learning what the model says

-Interpreting random forest models in regard to their decision process is hard, as they present ensembles of 10's - 100's of decision trees learned in a way to increase varity in the decision process of an individual tree. *Talking about not to see the wood for the trees*.
+Interpreting random forest models in regard to their decision process is hard, as they present ensembles of 10's - 100's of decision trees learned in a way to increase varity in the decision process of the individual trees. *Talking about not to see the wood for the trees*.
 Consequently the individual trees are already complex, and over the size of the ensemble close to incomprehensible.
 However, to at least get a feeling for the underlying process we can use the *feature importance*, the contribution of individual features, to the final model.

 {% include FeatureImportance_Ethnicity_RandomForest_Products.html %}

-We can learn that especially the consumption of water, red meats and wine are often choosen splitting features in the individual trees of the classifier.
+From this example we were able to learn that for the model predicting ethnicity based on product consumption, the consumption of water, red meats and wine are often choosen splitting features in the individual trees of the classifier.
 Thus these features provide good point to differtiate different groups, in this case the ethnic make-up, of an area.
-However we cannot easily learn what the differentation founding on the feature is.
+However we can not easily learn what the differentation founding on the feature is, i.e how we would split the population based on it.
 Another example, in this case for an classifier trained on nutrional facts and areas religion:

 {% include FeatureImportance_Religion_RandomForest_Nutrients.html %}

 <a id='Responsible'></a>